spacejam/tla-rust/README.md

 so much time chasing down memory-related bugs.
 However, it needs to be noted that when creating lock-free high-performance algorithms, we are going to need to sidestep the safety guarantees of the compiler.
 Our goal is to create data structures that are mutated using atomic compare-and-swap (CAS) operations by multiple threads simultaneously, and also supporting reads at the same time.
+We choose not to sacrifice performance by using Mutexes.
 This means using Rust's `Box::into_raw`/`from_raw`, `AtomicPtr`, unsafe pointers and `mem::forget`.
 We are giving up a significant benefit of Rust for certain very high-performance chunks of this system.
 In place of Rust's compiler,